-Events on the FIS calendar and ACA National calendar must use the FIS timing rules ICR 611 and current FIS Timing Booklet.
+Timing for FIS and ACA National calendar events must comply with the FIS timing rules (see ICR 611) and the FIS Timing Booklet.

 Timing rules for National calendared races differ from FIS races in that homologated timing equipment and the use of 2 electronic timing systems in non-championship races are recommended but not required.
+For clarity: Use of independent backup hand timing is required for all national points races.
+It is a matter of athlete safety and fairness that no reruns are needed because of missed times.

-Timing is also covered in Level I and Level 2 Course Manuals.
+See the Timing section in the Level 2 Course Manuals.